julioclerio/final_project_data_analyst/README.md

 ### Notebooks:
 Access Jupyter Notebooks detailing the data integration, cleaning, and analysis processes.
 This includes data treatment.

+### Power BI & Looker Studio Visualizations:
+Explore interactive visualizations created in Power BI and Looker Studio, enabling a comprehensive view of insights derived from the analysis.

+### Presentation PDF:
+Find a detailed presentation PDF outlining the analysis process, findings, and strategic marketing plan.

 ## How to Navigate the Project
 1 - Review the notebooks section to understand the data integration, cleaning, and analysis methodologies.